melibe23/budget-cypress-exercise/e2e/README.md

  - /screenshots folder: Cypress will automatically capture screenshots when a failure happens during cypress run and will be located here.
 Screenshots on failure are not automatically taken during cypress open.

- -	/support/commands.js and index.js: The support file is a great place to put reusable behaviour such as Custom Commands or global overrides that you want applied and available to all of your spec files.
+ -	/support/commands.js and index.js: The support file is a great place to put reusable behavior such as Custom Commands or global overrides that you want applied and available to all of your spec files.

 2. A package-lock.json file (this file was automatically generated for any operations where npm modifies either the node_modules tree, or package.json).